 Please click APPLY NOWINDUK....Read more...

-AA Euro Healthcare is welcoming applications from experienced healthcare professionals.We are seeking agency relief Support Workers for our well established clients based in Bristol.
+AA Euro Healthcare is welcoming applications from experienced healthcare professionals.We are seeking agency relief Support Workers for our well established clients based in Portsmouth.
 The suitable candidate will be working for us on behalf of one of the UK's biggest social care charities.Requirements for this role to include:

 Minimum Requirement of NVQ Level 2 in Health & Social Care or Care certificateOne years’ experience of working with adults with physical & intellectual disability.Up to date Medicines Administration trainingUp to date Safety Intervention trainingAbility to work as part of a Team or Independently